danmayer/coverband/README.md

   * blank rails app
   * blank Sinatra app
 * report on Coverband files that haven't recorded any coverage (find things like events and crons that aren't recording, or dead files)
-* ability to change the cover band config at runtime by changing the config pushed to the Redis hash.
+* ability to change the coverband config at runtime by changing the config pushed to the Redis hash.
 In memory cache around the changes to only make that call periodically.

 ## Contributing